Miscellaneous Observations on Randomization

 4. Set y to floor((u+n*t)/s).

-5. Generate an unbiased random bit (either zero or one with equal probability).
-If the bit is 0, return y.
+5. Generate 1 or 0 with equal probability.
+If 0 was generated this way, return y.
 Otherwise, if y is 0, go to step 1.
 Otherwise, return −y.

 Weighted Choice for Special Distributions